arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-01-partial-derivatives.md

 \operatorname{sign} \left( \operatorname{grad} w \times \operatorname{grad} v, \operatorname{grad} w \times \operatorname{grad} u \right)
 $$

-now you can plot three arrows from origin on a plane (one for each gradient) and see yourself that either one of signs is negative, or all three.
+now you can plot three arrows from the origin on a plane (one for each gradient) and see for yourself that either one of the signs is negative, or all three.
 When explicitly stated, you can also see this from the formula with differential forms.

 ### Surfaces

-Another interesting idea from comments to the same post is to consider 2d surface formed by (u, v, w) in 3d space.
+Another interesting idea from the comments to the same post is to consider a 2d surface formed by (u, v, w) in 3d space.

 Normal can be written as (up to coefficients, all expressions are the same vector):